wp-plugins/lightbox-plus/readme.txt

  * Added better feedback for users
 * Added backend test/demo areas
  * Allows user to test lightbox settings in the admin panel
- * Provides demos and examples for secondary lightbox using video,external webpages and interactive flash
+ * Provides demos and examples for secondary lightbox using video, external webpages and interactive flash
  * Provides demos and examples for inline lightbox using inline content
 * Fixed issue with saving setting and changes not being reflected.
-* Updated ColorBox to verion 1.3.8
+* Updated ColorBox to version 1.3.8
  * Fixed a bug in Chrome where it would sometimes render photos at 0 by 0 width and height (behavior introduced in recent update to Chrome).
  * Fixed a bug where the onClosed callback would fire twice (only affected 1.3.7).
  * Fixed a bug in IE7 that existed with some iframed websites that use JS to reposition the viewport caused ColorBox to move out of position.